MASILab/registration_tutorial/src/thorax/non_rigid/corrField/readme.md

-# Registration with scan-adaptive irregular ROI masks
+# Registration with Scan-adaptive Irregular ROI Masks

 ## Issues with deedsBCV Pipeline